-This work presents Private Eyes the first zero-leakage biometric database.
-Our system is tested with response times in minutes on databases of thousands of irises.
+Private Eyes was tested with parallel response times of at most 35ms on databases of thousands of irises.
 Our construction combines LSHs and oblivious maps.
 The unique aspect of our design is the recognition and mitigation of the cryptographic inefficiencies caused by the high noise in biometric data.
-In particular, we use the statistics of biometric data to create our two-stage approach which filters which LSHs to query using a lighter-weight membership checking primitive before the heavy-weight oblivious map.
+The statistics of biometric data inspired a two-stage approach which filters which LSHs to query using a lighter-weight membership checking primitive before the heavy-weight oblivious map.

-We used binary trees, one can use trees with a higher branching factor (or skiplists as in [BC14]) to reduce the number of ORAM lookups.
+We used binary trees but one could use trees with a higher branching factor (or skiplists as in [BC14]) to reduce the number of ORAM lookups.
 Ideally, each node would correspond to a single ORAM block which is commonly a multiple of 256 bytes.
-Our current estimate is that internal nodes account for ≤ 128 bits of storage out of the 256 byte block size.
+Our current estimate is that internal nodes account for $\leq 128$ bits of storage out of the 256 byte block size.
 As such, one could make the tree into a 18-ary tree (32 bits for LSH number, 32 bits for left most child, and 22 + 32 bits for each additional comparison node).
-This would reduce the depth of the trees and required number of round trips by a factor of $\log_2 18 \approx 4$.
+This would reduce the depth of the trees and required number of round trips by a factor of $\log_2 18 \approx 4$ .